nodejs/wiki-archive/ES6-Modules-in-Node.md

 - It is a refactor hazard for popular modules containing more than one file, it will break existing dependents that are using .js extension in their require calls (e.g.: `require('foo/bar.js')`)

-- Combinatorial explosion of JS extensions like .jsx and .ts (e.g.: how to signal that it is a module with typescript annotations?) best-case success story is that .jsm becomes the new extension for JS, which is a loss; plausible story is that modules end up sometimes in .js and sometimes in .jsm
+- Combinatorial explosion of JS extensions like .jsx and .ts (e.g.: how to signal that it is a module with typescript annotations?)

+- Best-case success story is that .jsm becomes the new extension for JS, which is a loss; plausible story is that modules end up sometimes in .js and sometimes in .jsm

 - Node shouldn't presume to solve a problem for other tools
 - Many have already solved this problem without requiring a new extension